-The subgrantee at any tier must comply with all applicable requirements of 28 C.F.R.
+The subgrantee must comply with all applicable requirements of 28 C.F.R.
 Part 42, specifically including any applicable requirements in Subpart E of 28 C.F.R.
 Part 42 that relate to an equal employment opportunity program.

 10. Compliance with DOJ regulations pertaining to civil rights and nondiscrimination - 28 C.F.R.
 Part 54